springer-math/Mathematics-of-Epidemics-on-Networks/docs/EoN.rst

 `Mathematics of Epidemics on Networks: from Exact to Approximate Models`_ by Kiss, Miller & Simon

-Please cite the book if using these algorithms
+Please cite the book if using these algorithms.

+If you use EoN, please `leave a note here`_ so that **I can get promoted / get funding**.
+Or just do it because it makes me happy when people use the software.
+And a happy developer will work to improve the software.

 For simulations, we assume that input networks are **NetworkX** graphs; see https://networkx.github.io/